Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Experiments and Results

 \subsubsection{Metrics}

-To evaluate the performance of our proposed DUP-OT and baseline models, we set all models' targets as rating prediction on the target domain's test dataset (allowed to use source domain's test dataset if need).
-And then we use RMSE and RAE as metrics to evaluate models' performance.
-The results are shown in table 2, and the best results are highlighted in bold.
+To evaluate the performance of our proposed DUP-OT and baseline models, we set all models' targets as rating prediction on the target domain's test dataset.
+And then we use RMSE and MAE as metrics to evaluate models' performance.
+The results are shown in Table \ref{tab:results}.